Enterprise-CMCS/macpro-mdct-seds/README.md

 Local authentication bypasses Cognito.
 The frontend mimics login in local storage with a mock user and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.

+### Logging in

+(Make sure you've finished setting up the project locally above before moving on to this step!)

+Once you've run `./dev local` you'll find yourself on a login page at localhost:3000.
+For local development there is a list of users that can be found at services/ui-auth/libs/users.json.
+That's where you can grab an email to fill in.

+For a password to that user, please ask a fellow developer.

 ### Adding New Endpoints

 1. In [services/app-api/serverless.yml](services/app-api/serverless.yml), add a new entry to `functions` describing the new endpoint.
 Make sure your http method is set correctly.
 For example: